Skip to content

 Stop planning sprints on optimism alone.

 Velocity data, burndown charts, AI predictions.
-Run the sprint the way the numbers say it should go.
+Run the sprint the way the numbers say.